Government Affairs Best Practices in Japan

 Most Fortune 500 companies have an internal Government Affairs team, but they frequently rely on third-party service providers as well.
 Maintaining effective government relations is vital in bolstering a prestigious reputation, and third-party providers often give these companies access to more manpower, expertise and exclusive networks.
 The issue here is that the activities of third-party providers cannot be closely monitored.
 Your internal teams are trained, indoctrinated and carefully managed, but with specialists not being as closely monitored, their actions can give your company bad press, or worse—the DOJ knocking at your door.
 This is why it is absolutely essential to run proper due-diligence and choose an ethical firm without history, or suggestion, of malpractice or misconduct.

 Japan is a tough market.
 The most sensitive area for FCPA is attempting to curry favors directly with government officials who have purview over your industry.
-Members of the Diet are the most frequent targets of corporate malfeasance (more accessible), as are ministry bureaucrats (higher numbers, less accessible).
-This can be very difficult to delineate because this is a massive grey-zone.
+Members of the Diet are the most frequent targets of corporate malfeasance, as are ministry bureaucrats.
+This can be very difficult to delineate because it is a massive grey-zone.
 To complicate matters further, developing relations is woven into the fabric of doing business here, as is returning favors, gift-giving, hosting dinners and buying drinks.

 Those not engaged with a government affairs team will find themselves outplayed by competitors, especially Japanese companies, who are not covered by the FCPA (they have their own domestic version of it).
 Though tempting, there are risks and legal ramifications involved when attempting to cut corners.
 In order to succeed, you need someone on your side who knows what they are doing and can help you navigate the murky waters of Japan’s bureaucracy.

-If you’re struggling to plan or implement your government affairs strategy, contact us, and we can work with you directly to ensure your firm has a comprehensive action-plan to achieve your objectives.
+If you’re struggling to plan or implement your government affairs strategy, contact us, and we can work with you directly to ensure your firm has a comprehensive action-plan to achieve your objectives, without running afoul of international laws.